crccheck/recipes/recipes/ice_cream.md

   + 1/2 C milk
   + add sugar to taste
   + add additional cinnamon/nutmeg/vanilla to taste

+## Tea Ice Cream

+Just seep some tea in the base before adding the yolks.
+The sugar and dairy will balance out any bitterness from over-steeping so steep away to get stronger flavor.

 ## Green Tea Ice Cream